goatedguy67/auto-claim-mudae-self-bot/README.md

 - Currently is made for kakera value efficiency.
 It would be cool to use rt only for wished ones or have different modes if there are any.
 - Choose which kakera color you wanna claim.
 - Adjust claim kakera cost for characters with 10+ keys.
-- No need to provide the $ku, $mu and $rtu to settings and get them at setup.
+- No need to provide the $ku and $rtu information aswell as the availability of claim and rt to settings and get them at setup.
 - Tests.

 ## Known Issues